The Volokh Conspiracy

 The court also refused to adopt the River Authority's theory (very similar to the federal government's in the federal case) that there can be no taking if they only flooded the plaintiffs' land just one time, as opposed to recurrent flooding.
 Justice Massengale did not make a definitive decision about whether this "one flood free" theory is valid, but was clearly skeptical of it.
 He does not resolve the question because he concludes that the plaintiffs had presented evidence of previous government-created flooding in the same areas, sufficient to show a recurrent pattern.

 The ruling also addressed a number of procedural issues.
-I will not cover them here, as they are significant to the broader constitutional questions at stake.
+I will not cover them here, as they are not significant to the broader constitutional questions at stake.